opentechinstitute/commotion-docs/test.commotion/docs/cck/building-mounting/prep-install-rooftop-nodes/index.md

 <p><img alt="" class="media-image attr__typeof__foaf:Image img__fid__341 img__view_mode__media_original attr__format__media_original" height="365" src="/files/prep_install_finish_support004.png" typeof="foaf:Image" width="510" /></p>

 <p>1.
 Do a site assessment.
-An example site assessment guide is available in the <a class="module">"Determine Installation Needs"</a> module.
+An example site assessment guide is available in the <a href="#">Determine Installation Needs</a> module.
 The guide includes a set of questions and things to look for, but cannot cover every possibility for installation sites.</p>

 <p><img alt="" class="media-image attr__typeof__foaf:Image img__fid__342 img__view_mode__media_original attr__format__media_original" height="313" src="/files/prep_install_finish_support005.png" typeof="foaf:Image" width="510" /></p>

 <p>2.
 Pick the best mounting location on the roof based on visibility to other rooftops.
 Keep in mind wireless signals work best when there is a clear line of sight between the nodes.
 Also figure out what kind of mount you will use to install.
-The module "Learn about Rooftop Mounts" can help you decide.</p>
+The module <a href="/docs/cck/building-mounting/learn-about-rooftop-mounts">Learn about Rooftop Mounts</a> can help you decide.</p>

 <p>3.
 Identify where the Ethernet cable will run along the roof and enter the building.</p>